Coronavirus (Covid-19) and CIPS Exams

 This is an infrastructure issue and one we absolutely want to address.

-We also must ensure that any Remote Invigilation solution adheres to the requirements of our education regulators.
+We also must ensure that any RI solution adheres to the requirements of our education regulators.

-This is something we are working towards but unfortunately have not been able to introduce it during the COVID-19 pandemic.
+This is something we are currently focussing on and working towards but unfortunately have not been able to introduce it for all students at this time.

 We are working with all our students to help them keep their learning journey moving forwards.